Select the whole Bay Area, or your specific county, for an in-depth look at the state of workers in your area:

 Universe includes all people ages 18-64.
 Latinx include people of Hispanic origin of any race and all other groups exclude people of Hispanic origin.
 Data are not available for some racial/ethnic groups due to insufficient sample size to produce reliable estimates.
 See data sources here: https://nationalequityatlas.org/RWB

-Region-wide, 49 percent of adults have at least a bachelor’s degree, compared to 33 percent of those in Sonoma County.
-Just 13 percent of Latinx and 26 percent of Black adults in Sonoma County have a four-year degree, compared to 40 percent of white adults and 44 percent of their Asian or Pacific Islander counterparts.
+Region-wide, 51 percent of adults have at least a bachelor’s degree, compared to 34 percent of those in Sonoma County.
+Just 14 percent of Latinx adults in Sonoma County have a four-year degree, compared to 41 percent of white adults and 52 percent of their Asian American counterparts.

 Universe includes all people ages 25 through 64.
 Latinx include people of Hispanic origin of any race and all other groups exclude people of Hispanic origin.
 Data are not available for some racial/ethnic groups due to insufficient sample size to produce reliable estimates.
 See data sources here: https://nationalequityatlas.org/RWB